davidzhao1015/davidzhao1015.github.io/_posts/2024-12-24-import-spreadsheet-python.md

 ## Special Use Cases with Pandas

 ### 1. Formula-Generated Data
-Excel formulas, like those generating the â€œDaysâ€ column in the **Metadata** worksheet, retain their calculated values when imported:
+Excel formulas, like those generating the column in the **Metadata** worksheet, retain their calculated values when imported:
 ```python
 df_metadata = pd.read_excel('example-biomarker-assay.xlsx', sheet_name='Metadata')
 ```

 ### 2. Filtered Data
-Filtered tables (e.g., showing only â€œGPFâ€ rows in Excel) are fully imported, including the hidden rows.
+Filtered tables (e.g., showing only filtered rows in Excel) are fully imported, including the hidden rows.

 ### 3. Binary Workbook Files (.xlsb)
 For `.xlsb` files, use the `pyxlsb` library to read the data.